anirudhjain1999/Portfolio-Management/README.md

 # Portfolio-Simulator
-Applied advanced Data Analytics and Machine Learning skills to develop a program for analyzing and optimizing a portfolio of stocks and other assets using Modern Portfolio Theory (MPT) &amp; Capital Asset Pricing Model (CAPM) principles.
+Applied Data and Predictive Analytics skills to develop a program for analyzing and optimizing a portfolio of stocks and other assets using Modern Portfolio Theory (MPT) &amp; Capital Asset Pricing Model (CAPM) principles.
 Outputs include an efficient frontier, a full set of active asset management statistics, and risk attributes.
+The time series forecasting results presented here are assumed to be ideal.
+However, extensive research has been conducted to identify optimal forecasting methods for predicting stock prices.
+Please refer to the "Stock Price Forecasting" repository for the results.